 During therapy you will be encouraged to complete a range of self-help reading and activities.

 Heidi Smith Senior Psychologist

 Heidi Smith the Principal Psychologist and practice manager is passionate about helping people with OCD.
-Heidi regularly helps clients with obsessive thoughts and compulsions who have either had treatment before or just started.
+Heidi regularly helps clients from the Perth and Fremantle area with obsessive thoughts and compulsions who have either had treatment before or just started.
 Heidi’s goal is to take you through a structured assessment and treatment plan, each session will be focused on your obsessions or compulsions and will help you overcome them.